-The aims of this award centre around developing learners' awareness of the value of languages and intercultural competencies in the workplace, and of developing these skills within them.
-As such, as well as giving important information about job opportunities through languages, a strong language component is an integral part of the Scottish Languages Employability Award.
+The aims of this award centre around developing learners' awareness of the value of languages and intercultural competencies in the workplace, and of supporting them to develop these skills.
+As such, as well as giving important information about job opportunities through languages, a strong language component is an integral part of the Scottish Languages Employability Award - Local.